tkotosz/BehatMagento2Extension/README.md

         area: my_feature_test
 ```

 And that's all.
-If you inject a service into you Context which uses the `OrderProvider` or inject the `OrderProvider` itself then the `FakeOrderRepository` will be used instead of the default `OrderRepository`.
+If you inject a service into you Context which uses the `OrderProvider` or inject the `OrderProvider` itself then the `FakeOrderRepository` will be used as its dependency instead of the default `OrderRepository`.

 Notes:

 1. Defining the test area:

-If you don't want to specify a test area specifically for your module then you can install the [Test area](https://packagist.org/packages/tkotosz/test-area-magento2) Magento 2 module which will define an are called `test` for you, so you can do the di overrides in your module's `etc/test/di.xml`.
+If you don't want to specify a test area specifically for your module then you can install the [Test area](https://packagist.org/packages/tkotosz/test-area-magento2) Magento 2 module which will define an area called `test` for you, so you can do the di overrides in your module's `etc/test/di.xml`.

 2. Extending a base area:

-By default in all area extends the `global` area, but you might want to use another area as your base area.
-This can be configured in the behat config as well.
+By default all area extends the `global` area, but you might want to use another area as your base area.
+This can be configured in the behat config:

 For example if you would like to use the `adminhtml` area and just override some services from that area, then you can configure the following in behat: